seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 ## 5.2 Coherence: Formal Definitions

-Let S denote the current sensory/interoceptive state (possibly multi-modal) and let F_i denote a candidate policy frame (a high-level policy, scenario, or world-model projection).
-Each frame F_i generates a predicted sensory trajectory or outcome distribution P(S | F_i).
-We define a coherence metric C(F_i; S) that quantifies how well the candidate frame explains or matches the current state.
+Let $S$ denote the current sensory/interoceptive state (possibly multi-modal) and let $F_i$ denote a candidate policy frame (a high-level policy, scenario, or world-model projection).
+Each frame $F_i$ generates a predicted sensory trajectory or outcome distribution $P(S \mid F_i)$.
+We define a coherence metric $C(F_i; S)$ that quantifies how well the candidate frame explains or matches the current state.

 Several alternative coherence formulations are applicable depending on data modalities and modeling choices: